gregkorossy/Android-Support-Preference-V7-Fix/README.md

 # Currently this is the available bugfix (*support library rev. 24.0.0*)

-## NEW!
-The bugfix is available as a gradle dependency
+Gradle dependency:
 [ ![Download](https://api.bintray.com/packages/gericop/maven/com.takisoft.fix/images/download.svg) ](https://bintray.com/gericop/maven/com.takisoft.fix/_latestVersion)

 ### Version
-The current version is **24.0.0.0-beta**.
+The current version is **24.0.0.1**.

-There's an important change in this version: you won't need to use the `Fix` suffix anymore in your preferences XML file!
-Also, use `PreferenceFragmentCompat` instead of `PreferenceFragmentCompatFix` (but you have to use the custom package name, see details below in the *Quick* section).
+### Changelog (2016-07-09)

+- some found the preference category's bottom margin too big, so now you can change it from the styles by setting the `preferenceCategory_marginBottom` value in your theme, for example: `<item name="preferenceCategory_marginBottom">0dp</item>`
+- removed some unnecessary code
+- the sample app has been updated with an inner `PreferenceScreen` so the behavior can be tested against it as well

 ### How to use the library?
 First, **remove** the unnecessary lines of preference-v7 and preference-v14 from your gradle file as the bugfix contains both of them: